GHabeck/202011_capstone_project/README.md

 There are several challenges associated with this data set:
 * while all reviews are supposed to be in english, we found that a low percentage also contains or is completely written in other languages
 * with only 6% spoiler reviews, the dataset is imbalanced
-* reviews are very heterogeneous in terms of word composition
+* reviews are very heterogeneous in terms of word composition and length
 * a single spoiler sentence in a review spoils the whole review --> within the spoiler reviews only 25% of the sentences are labeled as spoilers on average
 * what constitutes a spoiler might be very book/content-specific